awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.AdvSecurity.md

 Oracle Transparent Data Encryption is used in scenarios where you need to encrypt sensitive data in case data files and backups are obtained by a third party or when you need to address security\-related regulatory compliance issues\.

-**Note**
-You can use the TDE option or AWS CloudHSM Classic, but not both\.
-For more information, see [Using AWS CloudHSM Classic to Store Amazon RDS Oracle TDE Keys](Appendix.OracleCloudHSM.md)\.

-The TDE option is a permanent option that cannot be removed from an option group, and that option group cannot be removed from a DB instance once it is associated with a DB instance\.
-You cannot disable TDE from a DB instance once that instance is associated with an option group with the Oracle TDE option\.
+The TDE option is a permanent option that can't be removed from an option group\.
+You can't disable TDE from a DB instance once that instance is associated with an option group with the Oracle TDE option\.
+You can change the option group of a DB instance that is using the TDE option, but the option group associated with the DB instance must include the TDE option\.
+You can also modify an option group that includes the TDE option by adding or removing other options\.

 A detailed explanation about Oracle Transparent Data Encryption is beyond the scope of this guide\.
 For information about using Oracle Transparent Data Encryption, see [Securing Stored Data Using Transparent Data Encryption](http://docs.oracle.com/cd/E11882_01/network.112/e40393/asotrans.htm#BABFGJAG)\.
 For more information about Oracle Advanced Security, see [Oracle Advanced Security](http://www.oracle.com/technetwork/database/options/advanced-security/index.html) in the Oracle documentation\.
 For more information on AWS security, see the [AWS Security Center](http://aws.amazon.com/security)\.